 Having been a Voice Movement Therapist for many years I could see a parallel with my experience in this field, and the trauma release work in advanced Tai Chi.

 Vocal Tai Chi however is different from my previous, white-coated, hands-off, therapist’s role, as I am now present as artist-leader and performer, singing my own Vocal Tai Chi as a way of igniting people into the work.
 My therapeutic leadership has lessened, away from psychology and towards spirituality, although the two are very close.

-Founded by composer-vocalist Jenni Roditi in 2012 Vocal Tai Chi is a voice, movement, mind, body, soulful and spiritual practice.
-Rooted in the Tai Chi principles of grounding, centring, flow and openness, alongside the musical art of both free and guided vocal improvisation and composition.
+Vocal Tai Chi was founded by composer-vocalist Jenni Roditi in 2012.
+Vocal Tai Chi is a voice, movement, mind, body, soulful and spiritual practice.
+Rooted in the Tai Chi principles of grounding, centring, flow and openness, alongside the musical art of both free and guided vocal improvisation and, as an advanced development, conduction-style composition.

 Jenni welcome musicians from all styles and levels, and so-called non musicians: you just need willingness, and belief that using your voice in service of your current inquiry could well be the missing key to reveal vital new understanding and information.

 What is more close to you than your voice?

 2.10.21 – updated 8.3.22.

 “A fantastic blend of attention to the group process as well as our individual development.
 Insightful and intuitive understanding of what each of us and the group needed.
 I found a strength of being and confidence in my creativity that I didn’t know I had.
 Thank you.”
 Kate A, participant, Winter School, 2015.